 What’s more, this blurring is not the artificial type you get from image editing software such as Photoshop.
 All the images appearing and floating away into the fog again – they are real.
 Everything works as if you are shooting several dozen or even hundreds of pictures, all taken in the same split second, with the focus of each set at a different distance.

-Check out the Lytro picture gallery and see for yourself how the refocusing happens, you can also see it in the video below.
+Check out the Lytro picture gallery and see for yourself how the refocusing happens.

 The secret of the technology lies in the way the new camera captures the entire light field of the scene being photographed.
 In simplified terms, the light field determines the look of the picture.
 Imagine it as a series of rays passing from all points of the environment in all directions.